 NHS-funded healthcare can be provided by a range of organisations both within and outside of the NHS.
 Providers form the other half of the commissioning equation as the organisations that provide the care bought by commissioners.
-Commissioners can place contracts for the delivery of healthcare with any qualified provider - one that is able to meet the required standards of NHS care and quality and likely to be one of the following types of organisation:
+Commissioners can place contracts for the delivery of healthcare with any qualified provider - one that is able to meet the required standards of NHS care and quality and is likely to be one of the following types of organisation:

-- Foundation trusts are public benefit corporations that remain part of the NHS providing healthcare (acute, community, mental health or ambulance services) free at the point of need.
+- Foundation trusts are public benefit corporations providing healthcare (acute, community, mental health or ambulance services).
 They are accountable to local people through members and a council of governors.
-The board oversees the operations of the foundation trust and is comprised of non-executive directors and executive officers.
-Authorisation and ongoing regulation is by NHS Improvement. - Non-foundation NHS trusts also provide a variety of healthcare services.
+The board oversees the operations of the foundation trust and is comprised of nonexecutive directors and executive officers.
+Authorisation and ongoing regulation is by NHS England and NHS Improvement. - Non-foundation NHS trusts also provide a variety of healthcare services.
 The board, comprised of non-executive directors and executive officers, oversees the operations of the NHS trust.
-Performance is overseen by NHS Improvement. - Other qualified providers (from the private and voluntary sectors) provide NHS care that might involve: - The provision of a specific service - The provision of additional capacity for an NHS hospital based on an agreed contract and payment arrangement - A franchising arrangement where an entire hospital is run by a private sector provider but remains in the NHS. - Accountable care organisations (ACO) are under active development in several areas in England - for example, Northumberland.
-An ACO brings together a number of providers to deliver services for a defined local population within an agreed budget.
-It is a means by which place-based delivery of services can be achieved.
+Performance is overseen by NHS England and NHS Improvement. - Other qualified providers (from the private and voluntary sectors) provide NHS care that might involve: - The provision of a specific service - The provision of additional capacity for an NHS hospital based on an agreed contract and payment arrangement